-We buy various commodities to manufacture our products, including, among others, brass, resins, titanium dioxide, zinc, wood and glass.
+We buy various commodities to produce our products, including, among others, brass, resins, titanium dioxide, zinc, wood and glass.
 In addition, water is a significant component of many of our architectural coatings products and may be subject to restrictions in certain regions.
-Fluctuations in the availability and prices of these commodities could increase our costs to manufacture our products.
-Further, increases in energy costs could increase our production costs as well as our transportation costs, each of which could negatively affect our financial condition and operating results.
+Fluctuations in the availability and prices of these commodities could increase our costs to produce our products.
+Our production of products could also be impacted if we are unable to procure our requirements for these commodities or if a shortage of these commodities drives their prices to levels that are not commercially feasible.
+Further, increases in energy costs could increase our production and transportation costs, which could also negatively affect our results of operations and financial position.

-It has been, and likely will continue to be, difficult for us to pass on to customers cost increases to cover our increased commodity and production costs.
+It can be difficult for us to pass on to customers cost increases to cover our increased commodity and production costs.
 Our existing arrangements with customers, competitive considerations and customer resistance to price increases may delay or make us unable to adjust selling prices.
-If we are not able to increase the prices of our products or achieve cost savings to offset increased commodity and production costs, our financial condition and operating results could be negatively impacted.
+If we are not able to increase the prices of our products or achieve cost savings to offset increased commodity and production costs, our results of operations and financial position could be negatively impacted.
 If we are able to increase our selling prices, sustained price increases for our products may lead to sales declines and loss of market share, particularly if our competitors do not increase their prices.
 When commodity prices decline, we have experienced and may in the future receive pressure from our customers to reduce our prices.
-Such reductions could impact our operating results.
+Such reductions could impact our results of operations and financial position.

-To help reduce price volatility associated with certain anticipated commodity purchases, we use derivative instruments, including commodity futures and swaps.
-This strategy increases the possibility that we may make commitments to purchase these commodities at prices that subsequently exceed their market prices, which has and may continue to adversely affect our financial condition and operating results.
-We also have agreements with certain significant suppliers to help assure continued availability.
+We have entered into long-term agreements with certain significant suppliers to help ensure continued availability of key commodities and to establish firm pricing, but at times these contractual commitments may result in our paying above market prices for commodities during the term of the contract.
+From time to time, we also may use derivative instruments, including commodity futures and swaps.
+This strategy increases the possibility that we may make commitments for these commodities at prices that subsequently exceed their market prices, which has and may continue to adversely affect our results of operations and financial position.